gabrieleilertsen/nws/README.md

 ## General
 We have trained a collection of 16,000 deep convolutional neural networks, for the purpose of performing a dissection of the weight space of neural nets.
 This repository provides scripts for training additional networks, as well as training meta-classifiers.
 A meta-classifier takes the sampled weight space as training data input and the objective is to classify which hyper-parameters were used for training a specific weight sample.
 For example, given only the weights of a network, can we predict which dataset was used in training the model?
 The purpose of a meta-classifier is to probe for information in neural network weights, in order to learn about how optimization locally shapes the weights of a network.

-For information on the study of the weight space, we refer to the [paper](https://arxiv.org/abs/2002.05688), which will be presented at the [European Conference on Artificial Intelligence](http://ecai2020.eu/) (ECAI 2020).
-For now, the paper can be found on arXiv, and if you use the code or dataset please cite according to:
+For information on the study of the weight space, we refer to the [paper](http://ecai2020.eu/papers/787_paper.pdf), presented at the [European Conference on Artificial Intelligence](http://ecai2020.eu/) (ECAI 2020):

 ```
 @article{EJRUY20,
   author       = "Eilertsen, Gabriel and J\"onsson, Daniel and Ropinski, Timo and Unger, Jonas and Ynnerman, Anders",
   title        = "Classifying the classifier: dissecting the weight space of neural networks",
-  journal=     = "arXiv preprint arXiv:2002.05688",
+  journal      = "Proceedings of the European Conference on Artificial Intelligence (ECAI 2020)",
+  volume       = "325",
+  pages        = "1119--1126",
   year         = "2020"
 }
 ```